 Sherwin Bitsui is the author of two books of poetry: Shapeshift (University of Arizona Press, 2003) and Flood Song (Copper Canyon Press, 2009).
 He has published his poems in Narrative, Black Renaissance Noir, American Poet, The Iowa Review, LIT, and elsewhere.
 His poems were also anthologized in Between Water & Song and Legitimate Dangers: American Poets of the New Century.
 His recent honors include a 2011 Lannan Foundation Literary Fellowship and a 2011 Native Arts & Culture Foundation Arts Fellowship.
 He is also the recipient of the 2010 PEN Open Book Award, an American Book Award and a Whiting Writers Award.
 Bitsui is originally from White Cone, Arizona, on the Navajo Reservation.
 Currently, he lives in Tucson, Arizona.
 He is Dine of the Todich'ii'nii (Bitter Water Clan), born for the Tl'izilani (Many Goats Clan).

-Chris Dombrowski’s latest collection of poems is Earth Again (Wayne State University Press, 2013).
+Chris Dombrowski’s latest collection of poems Earth Again is part of the Made in Michigan Writers Series (Wayne State University Press, 2013).
 Previous collections include By Cold Water, a Finalist for Foreword Magazine’s Poetry Book of the Year, and a chapbook.
 His poems have appeared in numerous literary journals and anthologies including Poetry, Michigan Quarterly Review, Gulf Coast, Crazyhorse, Beloit Poetry Journal, and others.
 Awards include an Intro Award from the Associated Writing Programs, a Pushcart Prize Special Mention, and a writing fellowship from the UCROSS Foundation.
 Additionally, in venues such as Orion, Outside, and The Sun, he has published essays and articles that chronicle his fifteen-plus summers as a river-guide in the West.
 He has taught creative writing at the University of Montana and Interlochen Center for the Arts.

 Alexandra Fuller has written four books of non-fiction.
 Her debut book, Don’t Let’s Go to the Dogs Tonight: An African Childhood, was a New York Times Notable Book, a Booksense Best Non-fiction book, a finalist for the Guardian’s First Book Award and the winner of a Winifred Holtby Memorial Prize.
 Her book Scribbling the Cat: Travels with an African Soldier won the Ulysses Prize for Art of Reportage.
 Fuller’s The Legend of Colton H. Bryant told the story of a modern-day Wyoming cowboy working on that state’s oil rigs.
 She contributed the essay on Wyoming in the book State by State: A Panoramic Portrait of America.
 Fuller’s newest book, Cocktail Hour Under the Tree of Forgetfulness, is a prequel/sequel to Don’t Let’s Go to the Dogs Tonight.
 Her next book, a memoir of marriage and divorce, is entitled Falling (fall 2014).